History of Puerto Rico: Economy since 1945

 In 2006, Puerto Rico saw its credit rating downgraded to one notch above non-investment grade by the main credit rating agencies, with the possibility of more downgrades happening in the near future.
 This has led to fiscal measures to reduce government spending, increase revenues and balance the budget, and the implementation in 2006 and expansion in 2013 of a 7% sales tax.

-Present-day Puerto Rico has become a major tourist destination and a leading pharmaceutical and manufacturing center, as well as a major financial center for the Caribbean.
+Present-day Puerto Rico has become a major tourist destination and a pharmaceutical, manufacturing, and financial center for the Caribbean region.

 In early 2017, the Puerto Rican government-debt crisis posed serious problems for the government which was saddled with outstanding bond debt that had climbed to $70 billion or $12,000 per capita at a time with a 45 percent poverty rate and 12.4% unemployment that is more than twice the mainland U.S. average.
 The debt had been increasing during a decade long recession.

 The declining economy and mismanagement at the Puerto Rico Electric Power Authority (PREPA, created in 1941) resulted in $9 billion of debt, and by 2015 the agency had run out of money to buy fuel.
 In July 2017, it effectively filed for bankruptcy with promises to privatize.
 The severely neglected power grid was destroyed later that year by Hurricanes Irma and Maria.
 An overpriced, no-bid rebuilding contract with the politically connected Whitefish Energy was quickly cancelled.
-It took nearly a year to restore power to the entire island; Permission for privatization was given in 2018, and electrical distribution was contracted to LUMA Energy for 15 years, starting in June, 2021.
+It took nearly a year to restore power to the entire island; Permission for privatization was given in 2018, and electrical distribution was contracted to LUMA Energy for 15 years, starting in June 2021.

 The Commonwealth had been defaulting on many debts, including bonds, since 2015.
 "Without action before April, Puerto Rico's ability to execute contracts for Fiscal Year 2018 with its managed care organizations will be threatened, thereby putting at risk beginning July 1, 2017 the health care of up to 900,000 poor U.S. citizens living in Puerto Rico", according to a letter sent to Congress by the Secretary of the Treasury and the Secretary of Health and Human Services.
 They also said that "Congress must enact measures recommended by both Republicans and Democrats that fix Puerto Rico's inequitable health care financing structure and promote sustained economic growth."